 Optimizing your virtual data room at scale

-Once you’ve built your first VDR in Spaces you easily duplicate it so you don’t have to manually create each data room.
+Once you’ve built your first VDR in DocSend’s secure data room solution, you can easily duplicate it so you don’t have to manually create each data room.
 This will allow you to personalize, secure, and track engagement at scale.
 (In fact, when you upload a new version of a document in a given Space, it will automatically apply it to all Spaces!)

 At the end of the day, you need a virtual data room that’s not only secure, but also actively working to give you an increasingly refined understanding of your prospects or clients and what they care about.